 Milling Machine Pre-Check Walk Around

-Opinions below is from a Kennametal District Rep who used to operate several milling machines
+Opinions below are from a Kennametal District Rep who used to operate several milling machines:

 - Inspect conveyor belts for tears and missing chevrons.
 These issues pose down time due to belt breakage and the missing chevrons reduce the efficiency of the machine by holding material in the cutter box thus increasing tool wear.